Cathay Bank's 49th Annual Charity Golf Tournament

 |

-* In order to provide proper recognition to the sponsors, we must receive the sponsor’s company logos by Friday, April 25, 2025.
-To maximize the recognition period, we recommend sponsor to provide the company logo at its earliest convenience.
+* To ensure proper sponsor recognition, we must receive the sponsor’s company logo by Friday, April 17, 2026.
+To maximize the recognition period, we encourage sponsors to submit their logo at their earliest convenience.

 - Professional golfers are not eligible.